ctsrc/Base256/README.md

 This wordlist is also used in the `pgen` passphrase generator.
 See https://github.com/ctsrc/pgen for more about `pgen`.

-In `lastresort`, 256 of the words from this list are used when using this codec.
+In `lastresort`, 256 of the words from this list are used when using the legacy codec.

 ## Example input and outputs using the different codecs